riccardoperra/specflow/README.md

 > passkeys.
 >
 > More in detail, in this project I experiment with Hanko's authentication by integrating it with a third party system
-> like supabase, the latter used trying to take advantage of the generated types, RSL policies, realtime and edge
+> like supabase, the latter used trying to take advantage of the generated types, RLS policies, realtime and edge
 > functions.
 >
 > Furthermore, I made a small use of OpenAI API via edge functions to generate code directly from a user-defined